 The extravagant red sedimentary rock is noticeable in the towering rock formations.
 The fossil-less cliffs that characterize the rocky, desert landscapes of Wyoming, Nevada, Utah and Southern California came from an environment that was once like today's Sahara Desert environment.
 This geology is called the Navajo Formation.
-Zion has the most impressive formations that are up to 2,500 feet thick, making it the world's deepest desert landscape.
+Zion National Park has the most impressive formations that are up to 2,500 feet thick, making it the world's deepest desert landscape.

 The Court of the Patriarchs